RenderKit/oidn/README.md

   - Data should be copied to/from buffers only if the data in system memory indeed cannot be accessed by the device.
 This can be determined by simply querying the `systemMemorySupported` device parameter.
-If system memory is accessible by the device, no buffers are necessary and filter image parameters can be set with `oidnSetSharedFilterImage`.
+If system allocated memory is accessible by the device, no buffers are necessary and filter image parameters can be set with `oidnSetSharedFilterImage`.

   - If the image data cannot be accessed by the device, buffers must be